Last Updated on

-Our choice as the best value reel from the company is the Shimano Stradic!
+The first contender for the best Shimano spinning reel is the Shimano Stradic!
 Anyone you talk to that uses the Stradic is blown away by the smoothness, the weight, the design, the durability, and everything else about it.
 Not only is it one of their top reels, it’s also one of the highest quality available out of any on the marketplace.
+On top is this, it provides great value at its cost.

 What’s so great about the Shimano Stradic?
 Here are a few things in review:

 - 6 ball bearings – The Stradic has 6 high quality ball bearings, helping it be a very smooth reeling machine.